Battle of Wyoming

-The Battle of Wyoming, also known as the Wyoming Massacre, was a military engagement during the American Revolutionary War between Patriot militia and a force of Loyalist soldiers and Iroquois warriors.
+The Battle of Wyoming was a military engagement during the American Revolutionary War between Patriot militia and a force of Loyalist soldiers and Iroquois warriors.
 The battle took place in the Wyoming Valley of Pennsylvania on July 3, 1778, in what is now Luzerne County.
-The result was an overwhelming defeat for the Americans.
-The battle is often referred to as the "Wyoming Massacre" because of the roughly 300 Patriot casualties, many of whom were killed by the Iroquois as they fled the battlefield or after they had been taken prisoner.
+The result was an overwhelming defeat for the Patriots.
+The battle is often referred to as the Wyoming Massacre because of the roughly 300 Patriot casualties, many of whom were killed by the Iroquois as they fled the battlefield or after they had been taken prisoner.

 Widespread looting and burning of buildings occurred throughout the Wyoming Valley subsequent to the battle, but non-combatants were not harmed.
 Most of the inhabitants fled across the Pocono Mountains to Stroudsburg and Easton or down the Susquehanna River to Sunbury.
 Within weeks, a widely distributed but highly inaccurate newspaper report claimed that hundreds of women and children had been massacred.
 This false version of events was accepted as proven fact by many writers for decades afterwards but has been thoroughly discredited.